We know the question on your mind, Music City — when’s it going to get cold?

 February’s forecast

-January and February hold similar forecasts, with only a slight change in temperature.
+January and February hold similar forecasts, with both months averaging the least amount of sunshine in the calendar year.
 Average highs usually hit 49.5° with lows dipping to 34.7°.
 The good news?
 The chill will check out as spring begins sprouting by March.